 Public Health England says good oral health is vital for continued social participation and enjoying a varied diet as you age, both of which significantly affect quality of life.

-How to look after your oral health during lockdown:
+How to look after your oral health at home:

 - Brush with a fluoride toothpaste for two minutes twice a day